transistorsoft/background-geolocation-console/README.md

 ```
 export DATABASE_URL=postgres://postgres:password@localhost:5432/geolocation
 export GOOGLE_MAPS_API_KEY=AIz...vNkg
+# Do you use it for a lot of organisation or users?
 export SHARED_DASHBOARD=1      # with auth
+# Manage them in one account? http://localhost:9000/admin256
 export ADMIN_TOKEN=admin256    # admin login
+# Do you need auth?
 export PASSWORD=test           # admin password
 ```

 ### Firestore

 ```